mxagar/machine_learning_ibm/01_Exploratory_Data_Analysis/01_Exploratory_Data_Analysis_IBM.md

 ## 4. Inferential Statistics and Hypothesis Testing (Week 4)

+This section is quite bad.
+No real practical explanations given, in my opinion.

+My notes are not introductory; I understand them because I have already worked on these things.

 ### 4.1 Estimation, Inference, and Hypothesis Testing: Differences

 - Estimation: for instance, we compute mean of a population.
 It is an estimate of the real mean, because we have used a sample.